Arwen Elys Dayton: Career

-In February 2015, Dayton released the novel Seeker, a fantasy novel set in a shadowy dystopian future.
-It follows three young apprentices: Quin, John and Shinobu, as they undergo training to become the "Seeker", to right the wrongs of the world.
+In February 2015, Dayton released the novel Seeker, a fantasy novel set in a shadowy, dystopian future.
+It follows three young apprentices: Quin, John and Shinobu, as they undergo training to become the "Seeker", tasked with righting the wrongs of the world.
 Dayton extensively researched the novel in Scotland, where the first third of the story is set, and stated that "when I drive through smaller villages and through open land, I know I'm seeing Scotland much as it was hundreds of years ago, and much as it will be in times to come".
 USA Today noted the different responses of the three characters to the "disillusionment experienced when lies of childhood are revealed as frightening truths of a really messed-up adult reality".
-Publishers Weekly called Seeker a "powerful beginning to a complex family saga". though the reviewer for The Guardian was less enthusiastic, believing that the second half of the novel was stronger.
+Publishers Weekly called Seeker a "powerful beginning to a complex family saga".
+However, the reviewer for The Guardian was less enthusiastic, believing that the second half of the novel was stronger.
 Teen Vogue included the novel in their 2015 "13 YA Debuts to Have on Your Radar This Year" list.
-As early as 2013 it was announced that Columbia Pictures had purchased the rights to the novel and that Mark Gordon was attached to produce a film adaptation.
+As early as 2013, it was announced that Columbia Pictures had purchased the rights to the novel and that Mark Gordon was attached to produce a film adaptation.
 President of production, Hannah Minghella, stated: "The best science fiction and fantasy stories are a metaphor for a grounded universal truth and Arwen perfectly captures the emotionally complex awakening all young people have that the world is not black and white, parents are not perfect and ultimately we all have to be Seekers of our own truth".